 The backwoods scene pulls out all the stereotype stops for the Full Hick effect.
 The log cabin with its rough slat roof and Whisky sign over the door sits in a deserted landscape which includes gourd bird houses in a dead tree.
 A tanning skin is tacked on the wall and dipper gourd and powder horn hang over an antique weapon by the doorway, which, naturally, has no door.
 Six kids hang around, several play on the dirt floor, the pre-pubescent daughter combs her hair, preparing to greet the stranger.
 The woman, smoking a pipe, peers out with an iron skillet in her hand.
 The fiddler himself sits on an empty barrel surrounded by his familial dogs.
 He has a full beard and wears a coonskin cap, Indian moccasins, and tattered pants.
 But he holds a fiddle (in the traditional position) and he plays it.
 And therein lies the tale.

 By the time his great-grandchildren grow up, they will live in a city, clamor for brand-name clothes, grow obese on fast food or obsess and starve themselves, and learn never to talk to strangers.
-They won’t play an instrument or know a song other than those they learn from CD’s of musicians who earn a thousand times more than they do, but whom they admire inordinately.
-But they will consider their lives to be infinitely superior to that of any of their ancestors or the other six billion souls on the planet.
+They won’t play an instrument or know a song other than those they learn from downloads of musicians who earn a thousand times more than they do, but whom they admire inordinately.
+But they will consider their lives to be infinitely superior to that of any of their ancestors or the other seven billion souls on the planet.